 A treatment that’s gained huge popularity in the past year or so, nanoblading is a form of permanent makeup for eyebrows that gives an enhancement which lasts up to 2 years without washing off or smudging.

-A spin-off on microblading, nanoblading eyebrows means so-called strokes into the brow arches, between the natural hairs.
-They are made by depositing color in the form of PMU pigments into the surface layers of the skin – the upper dermis layer, to be precise.
+A spin-off on microblading, nanoblading eyebrows means adding so-called strokes into the brow arches, between the natural hairs.
+They are made by depositing color in the form of PMU pigments into the surface layers of the skin.
 The strokes blend with natural hairs and give a very subtle but effective enhancement.

 The results of nanoblading are very realistic, as the strokes made are extremely thin.